 The Immigration and Refugee Protection Regulations, SOR/2002-227, ss 75(1), 76. http://laws-lois.justice.gc.ca/eng/regulations/SOR-2002-227/

 The Court held that an immigration officer is not obliged to reconsider an application for permanent residence and a decision to use a substituted evaluation method is dependent upon the officer’s discretion.
 The court also concluded that it is open to the immigration officer not to consider new evidence and that an immigration officer has the discretion to exercise substituted evaluation in light of an applicant’s financial standing.

-First, the Court made sure to emphasize the importance of showing deference to the discretion of an administrative decision maker (para 17 per Dunsmuir v New Brunswick, 2008 SCC 9, 1 SCR 190 at para 49).
+First, the Court made sure to emphasize the importance of showing deference to the discretion of an administrative decision maker (para 17 per Dunsmuir v New Brunswick, 2008 SCC 9,

 The subsection 76(3) of the Regulations states that the officer may use the substituted criteria for his/her evaluation.
 According to the Manual OP 6: “Federal Skilled Worker” the substituted evaluation by an immigration officer should be done on a case-by-case basis.
 An officer should believe that an applicant’s point total is not indicative of an applicant’s ability to become economically established in Canada.
 Furthermore, in applying the substitute evaluation an immigration officer cannot be limited by the list of factors contained in the Regulations in support of exercising substituted evaluation.

 Second, The Court concluded that the immigration officer is not obliged to consider new evidence in application for reconsideration of a previous decision.
 The facts of the case demonstrate that the immigration officer did consider the possibility of exercising his discretion and it was up to the officer not to consider the new evidence.